vulcanphp/vulcanphp/README.md

 Vulcan PHP is a MVC based micro framework to create PHP Applications easily.

 ## What is VulcanPhp
-VulcanPhp is a open-source highly lightweight model-view-controller (MVC) based system. <br />
-to create php application on fly. it is secure and has all the common mechanism to handle a php application.
+VulcanPhp is a open-source, lightweight, and model-view-controller (MVC) based system. it is secure and has all the common mechanism to easily create a php application.

 ## Installation